-8. Related Party Transactions
+9. Related Party Transactions

 Included in these financial statements are transactions with various Saskatchewan Crown corporations, ministries, agencies, boards and commissions related to the Plan by virtue of common control by the Government of Saskatchewan and non-Crown corporations and enterprises subject to joint control or significant influence by the Government of Saskatchewan collectively referred to as "related parties".
-The administration expenses of the Plan are paid to the Public Employees Benefits Agency (PEBA) Revolving Fund.
+The administration expenses of the Plan were paid to PEBA in 2023.

-The Plan has an accounts payable balance as at December 31, 2023 of \$0.01 million (2022 - \$0.01 million) due to the PEBA Revolving Fund.
+The Plan had an accounts payable balance as at December 31, 2023 of \$0.01 million due to PEBA.
 Other transactions with related parties and amounts due to or from them are disclosed separately in these financial statements and notes.